maltesie/ChimericFragments/README.md

 ChimericFragments is written in the Julia programming language and requires Julia (1.9.1) to be installed on your system.
 You can download Julia [here](https://julialang.org/downloads/).
 It is highly recommended to install Julia as described [here](https://julialang.org/downloads/platform/).
-Using a julia installation from your OS repository or a package manager like conda can lead to problems during the installation of ChimericFragments.
+Using a Julia installation from your OS repository or a package manager like conda can lead to problems during the installation of ChimericFragments.

-ChimericFragments depends on fastp (0.23.3+) for reads trimming and on bwa-mem2 (2.2.1+) and samtools (1.14.0+) for sequence alignments and .bam file processing.
-If you run ChimericFragments on Linux, the binaries are provided and do not have to be installed separately.
+ChimericFragments depends on fastp (0.23.3+) for reads trimming and on bwa-mem2 (2.2.1+) and samtools (1.14.0+) for sequence alignments and .bam file processing. **If you run ChimericFragments on Linux, the binaries are provided and do not have to be installed separately**.
 For other operating systems (not tested), you can find the tools on github:

 https://github.com/bwa-mem2/bwa-mem2/releases